AlibabaCloudDocs/ros/cn.zh-CN/资源类型/CS/ALIYUN::CS::ManagedEdgeKubernetesCluster.md

 ```
 {
   "ROSTemplateFormatVersion": "2015-09-01",
   "Parameters": {
     "EndpointPublicAccess": {
       "Type": "Boolean",
       "Description": "Whether to enable the public network API Server:\ntrue: which means that the public network API Server is open.\nfalse: If set to false, the API server on the public network will not be created, only the API server on the private network will be created.Default to true.",
       "AllowedValues": [
         "True",
         "true",
         "False",
         "false"
       ],
       "Default": true
     },
     "ContainerCidr": {
       "Type": "String",
       "Description": "The container network segment cannot conflict with the VPC network segment.
 When the system is selected to automatically create a VPC, the network segment 172.16.0.0/16 is used by default.",
       "Default": "172.16.0.0/16"
     },
     "KeyPair": {
       "Type": "String",
       "Description": "Key pair name.
 Specify one of KeyPair or LoginPassword."
     },
     "VSwitchIds": {
       "Type": "CommaDelimitedList",
       "Description": "The virtual switch ID of the worker node.",
       "MinLength": 1,
       "MaxLength": 5
     },
     "TimeoutMins": {
       "Type": "Number",
       "Description": "Cluster resource stack creation timeout, in minutes.
 The default value is 60.",
       "Default": 60
     },
     "Addons": {
       "Type": "Json",
       "Description": "The add-ons to be installed for the cluster."
     },
+    "ClusterSpec": {
+      "Type": "String",
+      "Description": "The edge managed cluster spec.
+Value:\nack.pro.small: Professional hosting cluster, namely: \"ACK Pro version cluster\".\nack.standard: Standard hosting cluster.\nDefault value: ack.standard.
+The value can be empty.
+When it is empty, a standard managed cluster will be created."
+    },
     "WorkerSystemDiskCategory": {
       "Type": "String",
       "Description": "Worker node system disk type. \nDefault to cloud_efficiency.",
       "Default": "cloud_efficiency"
     },
     "WorkerSystemDiskSize": {
       "Type": "Number",
       "Description": "Worker disk system disk size, the unit is GiB.\nDefault to 120.",
       "MinValue": 1,
       "Default": 120
     },
     "Profile": {
       "Type": "String",
       "Description": "Edge cluster ID.
 The default value is Edge.",
       "Default": "Edge"
     },
     "Name": {
       "Type": "String",
       "Description": "The name of the cluster.
 The cluster name can use uppercase and lowercase letters, Chinese characters, numbers, and dashes."
     },
     "WorkerDataDisk": {
       "Type": "Boolean",
       "Description": "Whether to mount the data disk.
 The options are as follows:\ntrue: indicates that the worker node mounts data disks.\nfalse: indicates that the worker node does not mount data disks.\nDefault to false.",
       "AllowedValues": [
         "True",
         "true",
         "False",
         "false"
       ],
       "Default": false
     },
     "VpcId": {
       "Type": "String",
       "Description": "VPC ID.
 If not set, the system will automatically create a VPC, and the VPC network segment created by the system is 192.168.0.0/16. \nVpcId and VSwitchId can only be empty at the same time or set the corresponding values at the same time."
     },
     "WorkerDataDiskSize": {
       "Type": "Number",
       "Description": "Data disk size in GiB.",
       "MinValue": 1
     },
     "CloudMonitorFlags": {
       "Type": "Boolean",
       "Description": "Whether to install the cloud monitoring plugin:\ntrue: indicates installation\nfalse: Do not install\nDefault to false",
       "AllowedValues": [
         "True",
         "true",
         "False",
         "false"
       ],
       "Default": false
     },
     "NumOfNodes": {
       "Type": "Number",
       "Description": "Number of worker nodes.
 The range is [0,300]",
       "MinValue": 0,
       "MaxValue": 300
     },
     "ServiceCidr": {
       "Type": "String",
       "Description": "The service network segment cannot conflict with the VPC network segment and the container network segment.
 When the system is selected to automatically create a VPC, the network segment 172.19.0.0/20 is used by default.",
       "Default": "172.19.0.0/20"
     },
     "WorkerDataDiskCategory": {
       "Type": "String",
       "Description": "Data disk type."
     },
     "SnatEntry": {
       "Type": "Boolean",
       "Description": "Whether to configure SNAT for the network.\nWhen a VPC can access the public network environment, set it to false.\nWhen an existing VPC cannot access the public network environment:\nWhen set to True, SNAT is configured and the public network environment can be accessed at this time.\nIf set to false, it means that SNAT is not configured and the public network environment cannot be accessed at this time.\nDefault to true.",
       "AllowedValues": [
         "True",
         "true",
         "False",
         "false"
       ],
       "Default": true
     },
     "ProxyMode": {
       "Type": "String",
       "Description": "kube-proxy proxy mode, supports both iptables and ipvs modes.
 The default is iptables.",
       "Default": "iptables"
     },
     "DisableRollback": {
       "Type": "Boolean",
       "Description": "Whether the failure was rolled back:\ntrue: indicates that it fails to roll back\nfalse: rollback failed\nThe default is true.
 If rollback fails, resources produced during the creation process will be released.
 False is not recommended.",
       "AllowedValues": [
         "True",
         "true",
         "False",
         "false"
       ],
       "Default": true
     },
     "Tags": {
       "Type": "Json",
       "Description": "Tag the cluster."
     },
+    "WorkerInstanceTypes": {
+      "Type": "Json",
+      "Description": "Worker node ECS specification type code.
+For more details, see Instance Specification Family.",
+      "MinLength": 1,
+      "MaxLength": 10
+    },
     "LoginPassword": {
       "Type": "String",
       "Description": "SSH login password.
 Password rules are 8-30 characters and contain three items (upper and lower case letters, numbers, and special symbols).
 Specify one of KeyPair or LoginPassword."
     }
   },
   "Resources": {
     "ManagedEdgeKubernetesCluster": {
       "Type": "ALIYUN::CS::ManagedEdgeKubernetesCluster",
       "Properties": {
         "EndpointPublicAccess": {
           "Ref": "EndpointPublicAccess"
         },
         "ContainerCidr": {
           "Ref": "ContainerCidr"
         },
         "KeyPair": {
           "Ref": "KeyPair"
         },
         "VSwitchIds": {
           "Ref": "VSwitchIds"
         },
         "TimeoutMins": {
           "Ref": "TimeoutMins"
         },
         "Addons": {
           "Ref": "Addons"
         },
+        "ClusterSpec": {
+          "Ref": "ClusterSpec"
+        },
         "WorkerSystemDiskCategory": {
           "Ref": "WorkerSystemDiskCategory"
         },
         "WorkerSystemDiskSize": {
           "Ref": "WorkerSystemDiskSize"
         },
         "Profile": {
           "Ref": "Profile"
         },
         "Name": {
           "Ref": "Name"
         },
         "WorkerDataDisk": {
           "Ref": "WorkerDataDisk"
         },
         "VpcId": {
           "Ref": "VpcId"
         },
         "WorkerDataDiskSize": {
           "Ref": "WorkerDataDiskSize"
         },
         "CloudMonitorFlags": {
           "Ref": "CloudMonitorFlags"
         },
         "NumOfNodes": {
           "Ref": "NumOfNodes"
         },
         "ServiceCidr": {
           "Ref": "ServiceCidr"
         },
         "WorkerDataDiskCategory": {
           "Ref": "WorkerDataDiskCategory"
         },
         "SnatEntry": {
           "Ref": "SnatEntry"
         },
         "ProxyMode": {
           "Ref": "ProxyMode"
         },
         "DisableRollback": {
           "Ref": "DisableRollback"
         },
         "Tags": {
           "Ref": "Tags"
+        },
+        "WorkerInstanceTypes": {
+          "Ref": "WorkerInstanceTypes"
         },
         "LoginPassword": {
           "Ref": "LoginPassword"
         }
       }
     }
   },
   "Outputs": {
     "TaskId": {
       "Description": "Task ID.
 Automatically assigned by the system, the user queries the task status.",
       "Value": {
         "Fn::GetAtt": [
           "ManagedEdgeKubernetesCluster",
           "TaskId"
         ]
       }
     },
     "ClusterId": {
       "Description": "Cluster instance ID.",
       "Value": {
         "Fn::GetAtt": [
           "ManagedEdgeKubernetesCluster",
           "ClusterId"
         ]
       }
     },
     "WorkerRamRoleName": {
       "Description": "Worker ram role name.",
       "Value": {
         "Fn::GetAtt": [
           "ManagedEdgeKubernetesCluster",
           "WorkerRamRoleName"
         ]
       }
     }
   }
 }
 ```